-evaluation of the latter might be entirely appropriate.
-For example, at a community college where the majority of faculty, regardless of status, primarily teach and teach the same sorts of classes, there would seem to be no reason why a contingent faculty member could not usefully contribute to promotion decisions.
-At other institutions, however, the job duties associated with the two types of appointments may differ considerably, with tenure-track faculty expected to engage in substantial research and scholarship activities in which faculty serving in contingent appointments have no official responsibilities.
-While we note that (a) many contingent faculty might still be active researchers and well able to judge the research efforts of their tenure-track colleagues and (b) the degree of specialization in some research institutions means that it is not uncommon for tenure-track faculty to judge scholarship that they are not particularly well equipped to understand, we still conclude that it is reasonable for institutions to restrict faculty in contingent appointments from participating in the evaluation of tenured and tenure-track faculty.
+Whether faculty serving in contingent appointments should contribute to the evaluation of tenure-track faculty-by, for example, sitting on a promotion and tenure committee-is a different question.
+According to the Statement on Government, "The primary responsibility of the faculty for such matters is based upon the fact that its judgment is central to general educational policy.
+Furthermore, scholars in a particular field or activity have the chief competence for judging the work of their colleagues."15 At some institutions, the job duties of faculty serving in contingent and tenure-track appointments differ little, and participation of the former in the evaluation of the latter might be entirely appropriate.
+For example, at some community colleges where the majority of faculty, regardless of status, primarily teach and teach the same sorts of classes, there would seem to be no reason why a contingent faculty member could not usefully contribute to promotion decisions.
+At other institutions, however, the job duties associated with the two types of appointments may differ considerably, with tenuretrack faculty expected to engage in substantial research and scholarship activities in which faculty serving in contingent appointments have no official responsibilities.
+While we note that (a) many contingent faculty might still be active researchers and well able to judge the research efforts of their tenure-track colleagues and (b) the degree of specialization in some research institutions means that it is not uncommon for tenure-track faculty to judge scholarship that they are not particularly well equipped to understand, we still conclude that it is reasonable for institutions to restrict faculty on contingent appointments from participating in the evaluation of tenured and tenure-track faculty.

-Recommendation 5: While faculty in contingent appointments may be restricted from participating in the evaluation of tenured and tenure-track faculty, faculty in contingent appointments should have the opportunity to contribute to the evaluation of other contingent faculty.
+RECOMMENDATION 5: While faculty on contingent appointments may be restricted from participating in the evaluation of tenured and tenure-track faculty, faculty on contingent appointments should have the opportunity to contribute to the evaluation of other contingent faculty.